vision-zjweu/compv.github.io/docs/hw2.md

 This question looks long, but that is only because there is a fairly large amount of walk-through and formalizing topics.
 The resulting solution, if done properly, is certainly under 10 lines.
 If you use filtering, please use `scipy.ndimage.convolve()` to perform convolution whenever you want to use it.
 Please use **zero padding** for consistency purposes (Set `mode='constant'`).

 While edges can be useful, corners are often more informative features as they are less common.
-In this section, we implement a Harris Corner Detector (see: \url{https://en.wikipedia.org/wiki/Harris_Corner_Detector}) to detect corners. *Corners* are defined as locations $$(x,y)$$ in the image where a small change any direction results in a large change in intensity if one considers a small window centered on $$(x,y)$$ (or, intuitively, one can imagine looking at the image through a tiny hole that's centered at $$(x,y)$$).
+In this section, we implement a Harris Corner Detector (see: [Harris Corner Detector](https://en.wikipedia.org/wiki/Harris_Corner_Detector){:target="_blank"}) to detect corners. *Corners* are defined as locations $$(x,y)$$ in the image where a small change any direction results in a large change in intensity if one considers a small window centered on $$(x,y)$$ (or, intuitively, one can imagine looking at the image through a tiny hole that's centered at $$(x,y)$$).
 This can be contrasted with *edges* where a large intensity change occurs in only one direction, or *flat regions* where moving in any direction will result in small or no intensity changes.
 Hence, the Harris Corner Detector considers small windows (or patches) where a small change in location leads large variation in multiple directions (hence corner detector).

 Let's consider a grayscale image where $$I(x,y)$$ is the intensity value at image location $$(x,y)$$.
 We can calculate the corner score for every pixel $$(i,j)$$ in the image by comparing a window $$W$$ centered on $$(i,j)$$ with that same window centered at $$(i+u,j+v)$$.
 To be specific: a window of size $$2d+1$$ centered on $$(i,j)$$ is a the set of pixels between $$i - d$$ to $$i + d$$ and $$j - d$$ to $$j + d$$.
 Specifically, we will compute the sum of square differences between the two,